 - Hours are 8:30am to 4:30pm.
 Monday to Friday.
 No weekends, No split shifts.

 - University degree

 - Minimum 120-hour TESOL / TEFL certificate.

 - Native speaker from Canada, USA, UK, Ireland, Australia, New Zealand or South Africa

 - Age: 22-54

-Step 1: Application: Create an account on EPIK’s website and then complete and submit an application through EPIK’s online application system.
+Step 1: Application: Create an account on EPIK’s website and then complete and submit a job application through EPIK’s online application system.
 You can also apply indirectly through an approved EPIK recruiter.
 Note: Do not submit more than one job application.
 You cannot apply with EPIK online and separately through an approved EPIK recruiter.

-Step 2: Phone interview: If the review of your application is successful, you will be invited for an online interview via Skype with a recruitment coordinator assigned by EPIK.
+Step 2: Phone interview: If the initial application is successful, you will be invited for an online interview via Skype with a recruitment coordinator assigned by EPIK.
 This interview will be held by EPIK and not by an external recruitment agency supporting EPIK with the initial job application.

 Step 3: Documentation: Submit all required documents as instructed by your assigned coordinator.
 Documents include copies your university degree/s, letters of recommendation, copy of TESOL certification, and Criminal Background Check.